rougin/wildfire/README.md

 }
 ```

 When enabled, it will populate the fields of `CREATED_AT` and `UPDATED_AT` constants with timestamps.
-To modify the names specified in the specified timestamps, kindly create specified constants to the model (e.g., `User`):
+To modify the names specified in the specified timestamps, kindly create the specified constants to the model (e.g., `User`):

 ``` php
 // application/models/User.php